Stiivi/brewery/doc/node_reference.rst

    * - format
      - Format string to be used
    * - output
      - IO object.
-If not set then sys.stdout will be used
+If not set then sys.stdout will be used.
+If it is a string, then it is considered a filename.
    * - delimiter
      - Record delimiter.
 By default it is new line character.
+   * - header
+     - Header string - will be printed before printing first record
+   * - footer
+     - Footer string - will be printed after all records are printed

 Record List Target
 ------------------